 Burger is a member of Asbury United Methodist Church in Shepherdstown, where she volunteers faithfully and exercises Christian principles in helping others.
 She is a generous and talented servant, who recently produced a virtual Christmas program during the pandemic.

-Inspired by the passaage found in Jeremiah 29:11 -- "For I know the plans I have for you," declares the LORD, "plans to propser you and not to harm you, plans to give you hope and a future." -- Pastor Brown and First Lady Angela Brown have seized many opportunities to lead their young church in helping others.
-Fueled by the smiles on the faces of others during community outreach and programs, the church has held such events as Community day, Backpack and School Supply Giveaway, Thanksgiving Dinner Baskets Preparation were provided to over 60 families, Salvation Army Angel Tree, and a Christmas Gift Giveaway for neighboring families.
+Inspired by the passage found in Jeremiah 29:11 -- "For I know the plans I have for you," declares the LORD, "plans to prosper you and not to harm you, plans to give you hope and a future." -- Pastor Brown and First Lady Angela Brown have seized many opportunities to lead their young church in helping others.
+Fueled by the smiles on the faces of others during community outreach and programs, the church has held such events as Community day, Backpack and School Supply Giveaway, Thanksgiving Dinner Baskets, Salvation Army Angel Tree, and a Christmas Gift Giveaway for neighboring families.

 Bob O’Connor is a local author who has written 18 books about the Civil War.
 He has presented over 1,000 programs and lectures in 26 states and the District of Columbia since 2006.

 Among his books is a historical fiction trilogy about the life of a slave named Catesby.
 Through research O’Connor discovered that Catesby was a slave in the household of Lewis Washington, a relative of George Washington.
 Catesby and Lewis Washington had both been captured by John Brown’s men during their 1859 raid at Harpers Ferry.
 The trilogy: Eyewitness to the Civil War (2008), The Return of Catesby (2012) and most recently Catesby the Final Chapter (2020) cover Catesby’s background and experiences.